The Troublemaker (1964 film): The Premise

 The Premise was an improv group originally started by Flicker in 1960, where it performed in the Premise Theater in Greenwich Village.
-The original members of the group were Flecker, George Segal, James Frawley, and Joan Darling - all of which, except George, made an appearance in The Troublemaker.
+The original members of the group were Flicker, George Segal, James Frawley, and Joan Darling - all of which, except George, made an appearance in The Troublemaker.
 Buck Henry joined the group later on.
 He discussed his experience in an interview with Bill Dana and Jenni Matz in 2005.

 “...basically it was what all improvisational groups do.
 There were audience suggestions, about, just about everything.
 We did set pieces and audience suggestion pieces and then we always did one act based on the news, so that it, it was kind of new and fresh or at least seemed new and fresh, ‘cause they were formulae to get at various kinds of spoofing the news.
 But, but, you know, and the audience would suggest a movie or a year or a, a nationality or an event of some kind and we’d act it out.
 But we were determined to do it…”

 A performance put on by The Premise is where Bill Dana first met Buck Henry, and got him onto The Steve Allen Show in 1961.